placer14/multichain/README.md

 ### Chains and Assets

 Before doing anything else, let's add an enumeration for the `Asset` and `Chain` types, which can be found in `package multichain`.
-To avoid favouritism, all assets and chains are listed in alphabetical order.
-Unless otherwise advised by an offiical team member, the names and tickers found on https://coinmarketcap.com must be used.
+To avoid favoritism, all assets and chains are listed in alphabetical order.
+Unless otherwise advised by an official team member, the names and tickers found on https://coinmarketcap.com must be used.

 Adding an `Asset`: